vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 883 (from Bhav.
 U.) Putrasaptami~(1) on 7th of M. śu. and kr.; worship of the Sun

 on both saptamis after fast on 6th and homa; one year; secures son, wealth, fame and health; KKV 166-67, HVI.
-738–739 (both quote Adityapurāṇa), VR 255; (2) on Bh. śu. and kr.
+738–739 (both quote Ādityapurāṇa), VR 255; (2) on Bh. śu. and kr.
 7; saṅkalpa on 6th and fast on 7th; worship of Viṣṇu with mantras containing name of Viṣṇu; on 8th worship of Viṣṇu with Gopāla mantras and homa with sesame; one year; at year's end donate a pair of dark cows; secures son and freedom from all sins; KKV 224-225, HV

 I. 724–25 (same verses from Var.
 63, 1-7).
 Putriyavrata- on 8th tithi of kr. after Bh.
 Full Moon; fast on

-that day; bathe image of Govinda in one prastha of ghee, then with honey, curds, milk one after another and bathe it with water mixed with sarvau sadhi ; then apply to the image unguents such as sandalwood paste, saffron, camphor; wor ship image with flowers and other upacāras; homa with Purusasūkta (Rg.
+that day; bathe image of Govinda in one prastha of ghee, then with honey, curds, milk one after another and bathe it with water mixed with sarvau sadhi ; then apply to the image unguents such as sandalwood paste, saffron, camphor; wor ship image with flowers and other upacāras; homa with Purusasūkta (R̥g.
 X. 90); then one who wants a son or a daughter should make a meal of fruits denoted by words in the masculine or feminine gender respectively; for one year; performer secures all objects; HV I. 844-45 (from Vi.

 Dh.
 II.
 55. 1-12).
 Putriya-saptaminon 7th of Mārg. $u.; Worship of Sun; he should